I agree to the processing of personal data.

 Our seamless resin floor systems for bakeries and confectionaries can withstand high temperatures, for ex-ample, thermal exposure to reflective heat from ovens, as well as heavy impact, heavy machinery and equipment, and a high volume of footfall.

 Anti-static to reduce explosive dust risk

 Where needed our range of Resustat static dissipative systems can control spontaneous transfer of electrostatic charge in areas in bakeries that are susceptible to risk of explosive dust.
 According to the health and safety Executive (UK), examples of explosible dusts in the bakery industry include: flour, custard powder, sugar, dried milk and potato powder.
 Processes commonly generating explosible dusts include flour and provender milling, sugar grinding, spray drying of milk, and conveyance/storage of whole grains and finely divided materials.

-Whatever the resin flooring system you choose, you’ll have peace of mind that you’ve got support from Sherwin Williams.
-From spec to protect, talk to us about how we can help you through every stage of your flooring journey.
-Why not call us today?
+With any type of resin flooring system, you’ll have the peace of mind that you’ve got full support from Sherwin-Williams.
+Contact us today to find out how we can help you through every stage of your flooring journey.